|"Ideas for the Bazaar, the Home, Gifts and Sparetime Money-makers ~ with Many Inexpensive, Easily Made Articles that find a Ready Sale."|

 Email me, Marian Anderson, at MyCraftBasket@aol.com if you are interested in buying or selling.

-If you are looking for a long lost pattern chances are I have it but it would help greatly if you knew the approximate year your project was published, a detailed description and if it was crocheted, knitted, tatted, etc. Click here to use the handy Workbasket Database created by Laurie Kenely.
+If you are looking for a long lost pattern chances are I have it but it would help greatly if you knew the approximate year your project was published, a detailed description and if it was crocheted, knitted, tatted, etc. I'll do my best to find it!
 Most of the time I will send a PDF file of the pattern to your email.
-If you would like to make a donation for my time in helping you to find a pattern please click the PayPal button.
-Thank you!
-Also if you would like to buy or trade you can

 e-mail me, Marian Anderson, at MyCraftBasket@aol.com

 home page for links to my other web sites and Stampin' Up Blog!
 This page was last updated March 18, 2016